-If you see flooding or flood damage in your home, you might be tempted to save cash by mopping the floors and cleaning up the mess yourself.
+If you see flooding or flood damage in your home (and sometimes even worse, when water damage is hidden), you might be tempted to save cash by mopping the floors and cleaning up the mess yourself.
 Unless you are a professional, it appears that you may not be able to remove all residues of moisture from your home, and poor cleaning work can result in significant problems such as mold growth and bacteria spread.
 One of the primary reasons why many homeowners seek to avoid professional flood damage restoration is price.
 The initial cost may appear to be high, but when you consider all of these professionals’ commitments and the aspects they must take into account on the job, the flood damage restoration price is reasonable.

 The average cost of water damage repairs, according to National Flood Services, begins at $3.75-$7.00 per square foot but could easily go higher based on the extent of the damage.
 Damage restoration costs can hit approximately $30 per square foot in some areas.
 A minor pipe leak may only require the removal of water and the replacement of a tiny bit of carpet or drywall.
 On the other hand, the overall cost of repairing extensive water damage can be prohibitively expensive.

 The category of water that resulted in the flood can significantly affect repair costs.
 Gray water, such as that from a leaking dishwasher, is filthy but does not contain any dangerous contaminants.
 Still, repairs for gray water damage are more expensive than repairs for clean water.
 Black water is water that may contain raw sewage or other harmful contaminants.